Click here for information regarding Covid-19 and Online Consultations

 Liposuction Before & After

-Dr. Kenneth Hughes Has Performed Thousands of Liposuction Procedures in Los Angeles
+Dr. Kenneth Hughes Has Performed Thousands of Liposuction Procedures

 View Galleries

-Type of Liposuction IS NOT Important, Surgeon’s Skill WILL DETERMINE RESULT
+Type Of Liposuction IS NOT Important, Surgeon’s Skill WILL DETERMINE RESULT

 The energy components of other methods can lead to unsightly skin changes and burns that cannot be corrected.
 Dr. Hughes sees at least 2 patients a week who have skin changes from these types of liposuction and there is literally nothing that can be done about the cobble-stoning or color variegation that occurs as a result of the burning of the tissues.
 The energy in the form of heat destroys the fat cells and surrounding tissue and can render the surrounding tissue incapable of being used for fat transfer procedures and can result in fat necrosis, flap loss, and full thickness burns.

-Every day, a new purported better way of performing liposuction is heralded by a company or the media.
+Every day, a new way of performing liposuction is heralded by a company or the media.
 The truth is that there is very little difference in the various modalities.
 Some of them report that there is more skin tightening but a higher chance of burn.
 Dr. Kenneth Benjamin Hughes, MD, deals in the scientific realm where studies must demonstrate definitive skin tightening to merit the risk of burns.
+Previous modalities have been less than impressive in their demonstration of results of contraction or skin tightening.
+However, the risk of large surface area third degree burns is present in many of the older and newer modalities.

 Liposuction Reviews and Testimonials for Dr. Kenneth Hughes